 Caving the underground River

 To glimpse a side of Mount Buffalo most people don’t see, try the caving tour of the underground river.
 The tour leaves from the Gorge carpark.
 It takes you through a series of chambers where the water from Lake Catani streams through.
-For a taste of what to expect, read our Mount Buffalo caving post.

 The Oval Picnic Area